LearAdini/JavaScript-Loops-and-BinaryGap/README.md

   if (y === 'yes' || y === 'yeah')  // if input is yes or yeah alert yayy {alert('yayy');}

-  else       //if not return 'are we there yet ?' until input is yes/yeah {
+  else       // if not return 'are we there yet ?' until input is yes/yeah {
      while(true)
       {